This post may contain affiliate links. Please read my disclosure.

 These raspberry and white chocolate scones are loaded with tart raspberries and sweet white chocolate enveloped in a light and tender scone.

-When it comes to baking, one of my favorite dishes are scones - from blackberry scones to bacon cheddar scones to chocolate chip scones.
+When it comes to baking, one of my favorite dishes are scones - from blackberry scones to bacon cheddar scones to chocolate chip scones to strawberry scones.

 Have you ever had a scone?
 If you aren't familiar with scones, they are pretty much biscuits with a little bit of sugar.
 I imagine like most Americans, I didn't have many scones growing up.
 But watching The Great British Baking Show constantly made me crave them.